 Print a copy of the completion report for your records.
 You will not receive a certification from LIMR.

 Research personnel at LIMR are required to take Working with the IACUC and appropriate species-specific courses.
 The BASIC training courses are valid for three years.
 Once three years have passed, you are required to re-certify by taking a REFRESHER Course that corresponds with the appropriate Group listed above.
 Please note that the REFRESHER.
 Courses are for those who wish to continue research upon expiration of the three-year certification period.
 Refresher courses are also valid for three years.

 This is required for those performing this type of procedure.
 Please contact the Office of Research Protections to obtain the training CD.

 A mandatory in-service is scheduled once each year for all animal handlers.
 PIs will receive notification of the schedule to be distributed to all personnel within their laboratory.

 The LIMR Animal Care Policies and Procedures Manual, Public Health Service Policy on Humane Care and Use of Laboratory Animals, the Animal Welfare Act, and the Guide for the Care and Use of Laboratory Animals are required reading for specific research roles.
 For more information on the types of roles and training requirements, refer to the IACUC Training Requirement.

 The IACUC requires all individuals listed on the protocol to complete and remain current with the training requirements before approval will be granted.

-Please contact the Office of Research Affairs if you need assistance.
+Please contact the Office of Research Protections if you need assistance.